copyrite/LwotcMinimalText/XComGame.md

 ## Damage Control
 After taking damage, gain 2 armor through the end of the turn.
-* Your armor hardens temporarily after an impact.
-After taking damage, gain 2 armor through the end of the next turn.

 ## Damn Good Ground
 Confers +10 aim and +10 defense against targets at a lower elevation.
-* Confers +10 aim and +10 defense against targets at a lower elevation.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Danger Zone